jewettaij/moltemplate/examples/README.md

 commands needed to run the simulation under reasonable conditions (specifying timesteps, integrators, and output file names, for example).

-You can run these LAMMPS scripts using
+You can run LAMMPS using commands like this:
 ```
    lmp_mpi -i run.in.npt
 ```
+(See the "README_run.sh" file in each directory for details.
-(The name of your lammps binary, "lmp_mpi" in this example, may vary.
+ The name of your lammps binary, "lmp_mpi" in this example, may vary.
  Sometimes, these scripts must be run in a certain order.
-For example it may be necessary to run run.in.min to minimize the system before you can use run.in.npt, and later run.in.nvt.
-The README_run.sh file in each subdirectory specifies indicates the order.
+For example it may be necessary to run "run.in.min" to minimize the system before you can use "run.in.npt", and later "run.in.nvt".
 Many of these script files have not been optimized.)